 John E. Martin Fellowship

 This fellowship is to provide support for high-achieving, continuing full-time MBA, MPH and/or MSW students at UC Berkeley who demonstrate through 1) a student-initiated business/startup or 2) a summer internship commitment to improving the quality of and the access to mental health care.
-One recipient will be selected each year and will receive $10,000.
+Up to two (2) fellowships of $5,000 will be awarded each year.

 MasterCard Foundation Scholars program

 Provides comprehensive financial, social, and academic support to students who are citizens of a Sub-Saharan African country; open to undergraduate and professional Master’s students.

 Philip Brett LGBT Studies Fellowship (Graduate Division Fellowships)